Imaginary-Horizons-Productions/prophets-of-the-labyrinth-Archive/Wiki/Commands.md

 ### /party-stats
 Get info about the current adventure
 ### /delver-stats
-Get your personal stats for the channel's adventure
+Get your adventure-specific stats for the thread's adventure
 ### /ping
 Remind delvers to input their vote or move
 ### /give-up